Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-Average auto insurance rates for a Hyundai Sonata are $1,406 annually for full coverage.
-Comprehensive costs approximately $270 a year, collision costs $506, and liability coverage costs $450.
-A policy with just liability insurance costs as little as $518 a year, with coverage for high-risk drivers costing around $3,044.
-16-year-old drivers receive the highest rates at $5,364 a year or more.
+Average insurance rates for a Hyundai Sonata are $1,406 a year with full coverage.
+Comprehensive costs around $270 each year, collision costs $506, and liability is estimated at $450.
+A policy with just liability insurance costs approximately $518 a year, with coverage for high-risk drivers costing around $3,044.
+Teen drivers receive the highest rates at $5,364 a year or more.

 Average premium for full coverage: $1,406

-Estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
-Rates are averaged for all states and Sonata trim levels.
+Prices include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all U.S. states and Sonata models.

 Price Range by Coverage and Risk

-For an average driver, prices range go from as cheap as $518 for a discount liability-only rate to a high of $3,044 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, prices range go from the low end price of $518 for your basic liability-only policy to a high rate of $3,044 for a driver required to buy high-risk insurance.

 Price Range by Location